-Through its In Solidarity commitment, Mastercard will soon start working with OVU to strengthen Atlanta’s Black companies, increase financial inclusion and boost economic development.
+Through its In Solidarity commitment, Mastercard is working with The Village Market to strengthen Atlanta’s Black-owned companies, increase financial inclusion and boost economic development.

-Mastercard, which is investing $500 million in Black communities to help close the racial wealth and opportunity gap, will partner with The Village Market to work with Black entrepreneurs in Atlanta to enhance their online presence, grow and manage their business, accept payments and strengthen cyber security through its Digital Doors program and a collaborative digital education series.
+Mastercard, which has committed $500 million in support of Black communities to help close the racial wealth and opportunity gap, will partner with The Village Market to work with Black entrepreneurs in Atlanta to enhance their online presence, grow and manage their business, accept payments and strengthen cyber security through the Mastercard always-on Digital Doors program and a collaborative digital education series.
 The Mastercard partnership will also provide grants for small businesses that participate in The Village Market’s Elevate program, tailored to serve the most urgent needs identified by local small businesses.

-As Hallmon continues finding new corporate partners to expand OVU and roll out the Elevate incubator nationwide, she is heartened that many of her participants, most of whom are female, are already starting to see a boost in sales.
+As Hallmon continues work to expand OVU and roll out Elevate nationwide, she is heartened that many of her participants, most of whom are female, are starting to see a boost in sales already.

 “I’ve been crying, we’re looking at their exit responses right now,” Hallmon says.
 “Businesses have shared that they’ve hired people for the first time, they’ve got grants for the first time.
 We are an extremely impactful small organization, which is amazing.”